Ravend-Biacala/bookmarks/c_19_presentation_script.md

 Ali – In office onboarding: <br>
 The onboarding process is crucial for organizations to get right as they need to create a positive first impression for their new hires.
 They need to familiarize their new employee with the organization’s culture, polices, benefits, training available and help form social connections with colleagues.

 Both Sophie and I had completely different onboarding experiences.
 I had my onboarding in the office, which started with a daylong induction event for all the Interns.
-The event included presentations giving an overview on Fidelity, Risk Management, IT, Project Team and HR.
-A networking breakfast and lunch was also organized for all the Interns to get to chat to each other and break up our day.
+The event included presentations giving an overview on Fidelity and a networking breakfast and lunch which was also organized for all the Interns to get to chat to each other and break up our day.

-On the same day, I was given the opportunity to get introduced to my Team and see where I would be working in the office.
+Unlike Sophie, I was given the opportunity to get introduced to my Team in person and see where I would be working in the office.
 My onboarding continued with my Team organizing 1-1’s with me for training.
 I found the in-office onboarding positive as I was able to build a relationship with my team from day one and found it easier to be able to have my questions answered instantly.
+(55 secs)

 Sophie- <br>
-As I mentioned earlier I was one of the interns that was onboarded virtually.Like everyone else we had to adapt to change.
+As I mentioned earlier, I was one of the interns that was onboarded virtually.
+Like everyone else we had to adapt to change.
 Our first day was a full day of presentations from members of the hr and risk team.
 Prior to this we were split out into breakout rooms to try build relationships with the other interns.
 The majority of my training for the cash reconciliation team was done over zoom.
 My normal day for the first 6-8 weeks would be to log on to a zoom chat at 8:30 break for an hour at lunch and then log back in until half 5.
-8hr zoom calls 5 dyas a week can become draining and repetitive which is why myself and ali have thought of a few suggestions
+8hr zoom calls 5 days a week can become draining and repetitive which is why myself and ali have thought of a few suggestions

-Suggestions Ali/Sophie: <br>
-Managers may face difficulties when onboarding their new hires virtually as they cannot physically see them working, their new hires progress is only monitored through their 1-1's.
-This puts more of a responsibility on managers to make sure that their new hires are socially connected within their teams.
-Therefore, we need to create a personal onboarding experience with a blend of in classroom and virtual onboarding taking into account both high scale and low scale onboarding.
 Buddy Scheme (sophie)
-* In office – presentations
+  * A person on your team or even another intern that you can turn to if you need a catch up or break like ali had mentioned previously a virtual coffee break or lunch to keep up those day to day interactions and have a positive effect on efficient working and mental health, your buddy would be there if you have any questions you need answered

-* Virtual – risk & compliance training (sophie)
+Virtual – risk & compliance training (sophie)
-* First day – Meet team in office
+* We also believe another approach to online training may be beneficial.
+We think that a mix of zoom calls and use of other platforms like udemy may help break up the day and still be just as effective.
+When starting in fidelity we all had to take time out of our day to do personal risk and compliance training through fidelity central.what we are proposing is that by using personal deployment tools like udemy that new employees may be able to learn theory behind the process before using zoom or pair programming like lara had mentioned to develop knowledge and skills

 ## Slide 13: Your Home Workspace - Monika